KPYX: Return to independence

 Nexstar Media Group acquired majority ownership of The CW on October 3, 2022.
 Under the agreement, CBS was given the right to pull its affiliations from KBCW and its seven other CW stations.
 CBS announced it would exercise that right on May 5, 2023, disaffiliating KBCW from the network at the end of August and returning the station to independent status, instigating a series of network affiliation changes nationwide.
 The CW affiliation was moved to KRON-TV, itself owned by Nexstar.

 On July 18, 2023, CBS News and Stations filed a request to change KBCW's call letters to KPYX as of September 1, 2023.
 The new call sign serves as a brand extension of KPIX-TV, with KPYX concurrently rebranded as "KPIX+".

 Local programming

 Sports

 When channel 44 launched, it was the home of the Golden State Warriors and Oakland Athletics.
 The A's aired on KBHK from 1968 to 1972 and again from 1982 to 1984, while the Warriors broadcast on channel 44 from 1968 to and again from 1981 to 1984.
 The station also aired three televised games in the last season of the National Hockey League's California Golden Seals in 1976, preseason games from the NFL's San Francisco 49ers in 1973, and the United States Football League's Oakland Invaders.
 From 2022 to 2023, the station aired Bay Area Panthers indoor football home games.

-In 2025, KPIX announced an agreement with the Golden State Valkyries of the WNBA, in its inaguaral season, to become the teams first broadcast partner.
+In 2025, KPIX announced an agreement with the Golden State Valkyries of the WNBA, in its inaugural season, to become the team's first broadcast partner.
 Games are shared between KPYX and KPIX-TV.